Lee Krasner: Early collage images: 1951–1955

 By 1951, Krasner had started her first series of collage paintings.
-To create these them, Krasner pasted cut-and-torn shapes onto all but two of the large-scale color field paintings she created for the Betty Parsons exhibition in 1951.
+To create them, Krasner pasted cut-and-torn shapes onto all but two of the large-scale color field paintings she created for the Betty Parsons exhibition in 1951.
 This period marks the time when the artist stopped working on an easel since she created these works by lying the support on the floor.
 To make these images, she would pin the separate pieces to a canvas and modify the composition until she was satisfied.
 She then would paste the fragments on the canvas and add color with a brush when desired.
 Most of the collage paintings she created recall plant or organic forms but do not completely resemble a living organism.
 By using many different materials, she was able to create texture and prevent the image from being entirely flat.
 The act of tearing and cutting elements for the collage embodies Krasner's expression since these acts are aggressive.
 She explored contrasts of light and dark colors, hard and soft lines, organic and geometric shapes, and structure and improvisation through this work.
 These collage paintings represent Krasner's turn away from nonobjective abstraction.
 From this period onwards, she created metaphorical and content-laden art which alludes to organic figures or landscapes.

 From 1951 to 1953, most of her works were made from ripped drawings completed in black ink or wash in a figurative manner.
 By ripping the paper instead of cutting it, the edges of the figures are much more soft in comparison to the geometric and hard-edged shapes in her previous works.
 From 1953 to 1954, she created smaller-sized collage paintings that were composed of fragments of undesired works.
 Some of the discarded works she used were splatter paintings completed by Pollock.
 Many scholars have expressed different interpretations about why she used her partner's unwanted canvases.
 Some assert that she simultaneously demonstrated her admiration for his art while also recontextualizing his aggressive physicality through manipulating his images into a collage form.
 Others believe that she was creating a sense of intimacy between themselves, which was lacking in their actual relationship by this time period, by combining their works together.
 By 1955, she made collage paintings on a larger scale and varied the material she used for the support, using either masonite, wood, or canvas.
 These works were first exhibited by Eleanor Ward at the Stable Gallery in 1955 in New York City, but they received little public acclaim apart from a good review from Clement Greenberg.